VEX Worlds Planning!

 VEX Worlds 2016 promises to be an exceptional event, marking our

-second year at the Kentucky Expo Center offering a much larger space
+second year at the Kentucky Expo Center, which offers a much larger

-with two arenas and plenty of exciting attractions and activities.
-As
+space with two arenas and plenty of exciting attractions and

-you begin to plan your trip to Louisville, be sure to visit the hotel
+activities.
+As you begin to plan your trip to Louisville, be sure to

 Worlds site - http://www.gotolouisville.com/vex with details